 Developing and implementing a mission statement and core values into your business is what keeps the fire going.

-Basically, they’re super important to motivate your business to be the best that it can be – and by establishing them, you’re also solidifying how you perceive your own company as a brand.
+Basically, they’re essential to motivate your business to be the best that it can be — and by establishing them, you’re also solidifying how you perceive your own company as a brand.

-Building a brand isn’t just considering how consumers see your company – it’s also how your employees and candidates see it.
+Building a brand isn’t just considering how consumers see your company — It’s also how your employees and job candidates see it.

 Your employer brand is basically your reputation, and it’s often created from your core values and mission statement.
 It’s what attracts good-fit candidates who align with your values, and it builds positive brand recognition, which naturally circulates back to consumers.